OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-02/README.md

       ~ ami                                  = "ami-0629230e074c580f2" -> "ami-0fb653ca2d3203ac1" # forces replacement
 ...
 Plan: 2 to add, 0 to change, 2 to destroy.

+...
+Do you want to perform these actions?
+  Terraform will perform the actions described above.
+  Only 'yes' will be accepted to approve.

+  Enter a value: no
 ```

+We can see what we need without waiting for a build, so answer `no`.

 Because the AMI changes, the images need to be recreated.

-Notice the `destroy then create replacement`, which would mean that we would have
+Notice the `destroy then create replacement` near the beginning, which would
-downtime if we were to keep replacing the AMI to stay current.
+mean that we would have downtime if we were to keep replacing the AMI to stay
+current.

 We can change the lifecycle to make sure it stands up the new instances and then
 destroys the old so that we don't have unavailability (at the cost of having more